Tutorials#

 Advanced tutorial 1: Coordinates file#

-You might want to add your own custom coordinates for the patch locations and select which of these are release sites.
-You can do this by adding your own coordinates file to the parameters.
+You might want to select some coordinate grid pattern or add your own custom coordinates for the patch locations and select which of these are release sites.
+You can do this through the advanced coordinate settings.

-1. Before confirming your advanced parameter changes make sure the ‘no. of patches’ parameter in the main window matches with the number of patches included in your coordinates file.
-In our example file we use 25 patches, so change this to 25.
+Before confirming your advanced parameter changes or previewing plots make sure the ‘no. of patches’ and ‘no. of release patches’ parameters in the main window match with the number of patches and release sites included in your coordinates file.
+This is a sanity check to ensure you know how many patches will be used.
+In our example file we use 25 patches and 1 release patch, so change this to 25 (and 1 respectively, if it’s not set to that already).

-3. Run the simulation as usual!
+Run the simulation as usual!
 Once it’s done you can check the placement of your coordinates in the Coords plot tab.
-For our example it should look like this:
+It should look very similar to our preview:

 Advanced tutorial 2: Seasonality file#

-You might want to add a custom rainfall file to model your own seasonality.
-You can do this by adding your own rainfall file to the parameters.
+You might want to add some rainfall file data to model your own seasonality.
+You can do this by selecting a default rainfall file from the options or adding your own custom rainfall file to the parameters.
 Details of the seasonality model default and custom options can be found in Tutorial 7.1 Model Introduction: Seasonality.

 Advanced tutorial 3: Release times file#